delicious-ai/HungarianAlgorithm/README.md

 ## Usage

 To use the algorithm, first specify a cost matrix.
 The `[i, j]` entry of this matrix defines the cost of assigning worker `i` to job `j`.
+Matrices must be created using the convention defined in the highly optimized [LASwift package](https://github.com/AlexanderTar/LASwift), as shown below:

 ```swift
 let costMatrix = Matrix([